 - Do contact the LMH Welfare Team if you would like a listening ear.

 - Do tell us if there are policies or practices at LMH that are not inclusive.
-Contact Andrew Foreshew-Cain, the Acting Head of Welfare at firstname.lastname@example.org or on 07812453230
+Contact Dr Nicole Jones, our Head of Wellbeing on firstname.lastname@example.org.

 - In 2016, the Peers of Colour initiative was launched, where peer supporters utilise both their training and personal experiences, to provide assistance, tailored for BME students.